Our Pro Bono Policy

 Who is eligible for Pro Bono assistance?

-Generally, we consider taking on pro bono clients who are referred by the Immigration Advice and Rights Centre.
+Generally, we consider taking on pro bono clients who are referred by the Immigration Advice and Rights Centre or Women’s Community Shelters.
 Where other cases come to our attention, we consider these clients on a case by case basis.

 The following circumstances may mean you are eligible for pro bono assistance: